|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 1,,690 Tons (Standard)

 2,330 Tons (Full load)

 6 x 4.7" guns

 4 x 40mm AA

 Built by Yarrow & Company at Scotstoun in Glasgow.
 Laid down September 20, 1937.
 Launched October 27, 1938.
 Commissioned June 16, 1939.

-On November 29, 1941, the HMS Jupiter and HMS Encounter, detached from the Mediterranean Fleet, joined up with Force G at Colombo, and the five ships sailed later that day.
-They rendezvoused with HMS Repulse at sea, and set course for Singapore, arriving on December 2.
+On November 29, 1941, the HMS Jupiter and HMS Encounter, detached from the Mediterranean Fleet and join Force G at Colombo Harbor on Ceylon (Sri Lanka) and the five ships departed later that day.
+They rendezvoused with HMS Repulse at sea, and set course for Singapore, arriving on December 2, 1941.

 "Jupiter is the only one of all the Battle of the Java Sea wrecks (2/27/42) that I haven't dived.
 Skipper has dived her many years ago and reports very very broken up from salvage and extremely poor vis, what we would call 'braille' diving.
 And its a little out of the way being right down on the coast, so although I would like to dive her just to complete the circle as it were, it's not something I expect to happen any time soon."

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|